ETOSPHERES-Labs/etopay-sdk/sdk/README.md

 The issue of password management is also solved, since now the SDK internally manages the password, while still relying completely on the user to unblock it using the pin.
 The SDK cannot act in its own interest even if there was a malicious code trying to unblock the wallet!
 The probability distribution of the pin, being relatively weak, (4 to 6 digit), is improved through the addition of a pseudo random salt, which in combination with a hash function results in an encryption password of significant strength and quasi-random probability distribution.
 This is used then to encrypt the password for the secret manager.

 Thus an attacker would need information on the salt, the encrypted password, pin and the stronghold file to be able to gain access to the wallet functions.
 This is tough and would need somehow physical access to the end device, and to the end user.
-Security of end-user and their devices is out of the scope for cryptpay ecosystem.
+Security of end-user and their devices is out of the scope for Cawaena ecosystem.

 ### Onboarding for various KYC processes

 The SDK supports KYC onboarding for users with  `Postident` and  `Viviswap`.
-The individual processes behind the KYC on-boarding are described in the cryptpay infrastructure in their individual service descriptions.
+The individual processes behind the KYC on-boarding are described in the Cawaena infrastructure in their individual service descriptions.

 The SDK only maintains the state for the user on the local device.
 Once, the user wishes to submit the information after modifying and verifying it, the state gets transferred to the infrastructure, where further processing at the corresponding KYC provider can take place.
 Also information from the infrastructure is relayed back to the SDK based on internal and external state changes, however, only on request (polling-based).